MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

    - Windows 10
    - Windows 8.1
    - Windows 8
-- The activation wizard cannot connect to a KMS&nbsp;host computer.
+- The activation wizard cannot connect to a KMS host computer.

 When you try to activate a client system, the activation wizard uses DNS to locate a corresponding computer that&#39;s running the KMS software.
 If the wizard queries DNS and does not find the DNS entry for the KMS host computer, the wizard reports an error.

 <a id="list"></a>Review the following list to find an approach that fits your circumstances:

 - If you cannot install a KMS host or if you cannot use KMS activation, try the [Change the product key to an MAK](#change-the-product-key-to-an-mak) procedure.
-- If you need to install and configure a KMS host, use the [Configure a KMS host for the clients to activate against](#configure-a-kms-host-for-the-clients-to-activate-against) procedure.
+- If you have to install and configure a KMS host, use the [Configure a KMS host for the clients to activate against](#configure-a-kms-host-for-the-clients-to-activate-against) procedure.
 - If the client cannot locate your existing KMS host, use the following procedures to troubleshoot your routing configurations.
-These procedures are arranged from simpler to more complex.
+These procedures are arranged from the simplest to the most complex.
   - [Verify basic IP connectivity to the DNS server](#verify-basic-ip-connectivity-to-the-dns-server)
   - [Verify the KMS host configuration](#verify-the-configuration-of-the-kms-host)
   - [Determine the type of routing issue](#determine-the-type-of-routing-issue)